 Jersey Military History – 3000 years plus

-“Jersey Military History – 3000 years plus” which will run as a Half Day tour on MONDAYS from 09.30 to 13.00 during the summer and holiday seasons.
+“Jersey Military History – 3000 years plus” which will generally run as a Half Day tour on TUESDAYS from 09.30 to 13.00 during the summer and holiday seasons.
 Otherwise, please book a private tour online or contact us for other options.

-Summary: our standard half full day tour covering 3000 years of military history and scenic tour.
+Summary: our standard half full day tour covering 3000 years of Jersey military history and scenic tour.

 Jersey Military History Tour Highlights